18F/handbook/docs/08-hr-admin/onboarding-process/onboarding-process.md

 # Onboarding Process

-There are generally three people involved in the process of onboarding a new employee: the Onboarding Manager, an Admin/HR contact, and an Onboarding Mentor.
+There are generally three people involved in the process of onboarding a new employee: the Onboarding Manager, an Admin/HR contact, and an Onboarding Buddy (previously called Mentor).

 ## Schedule

-One of the first tasks assigned to new employees is to review the [Onboarding Schedule](https://github.com/CivicActions/handbook/blob/master/docs/01-welcome-to-civicactions/welcome.md#onboarding-process) for their first week, which typically includes several training sessions, a daily Orientation Meeting with the Onboarding Manager and a daily check-in call with the Onboarding Mentor.
+One of the first tasks assigned to new employees is to review the [Onboarding Schedule](https://github.com/CivicActions/handbook/blob/master/docs/01-welcome-to-civicactions/welcome.md#onboarding-process) for their first week, which typically includes several training sessions, a daily Orientation Meeting with the Onboarding Manager and a daily check-in call with the Onboarding Buddy.

 ## Tasks